department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-frontend-performance.md

 | vre                               | 9%          | https://www.va.gov/careers-employment/education-and-career-counseling/apply-career-guidance-form-28-8832                       |       |
 | yellow-ribbon                     | 20%         | https://www.va.gov/education/yellow-ribbon-participating-schools/                                                              |       |

-_Note_: The set of applications is limited by what is available on the performance dashboard, as well as by issues accessing the machine-readable versions of the reports.
-This is not an exhaustive accounting of all VA.gov Frontend applications, but a significant sample.
+_Note_: the performance dashboard contains a subset of all applications, limiting the number applications measured.
+Also, some issues limited access to the machine-readable versions of the reports.
+This table represents a significant sample of VA.gov Frontend applications, but is not exhaustive.

 ## References